pfx_detach - terminates PFX protocol and returns the underlying socket

 This function does the terminal handshake and returns underlying socket to the user.
 The socket is closed even in the case of error.

-Underlying socket handle.
-On error, it returns -1 and sets errno to one of the values below.
+In case of success the function returns underlying socket handle.
+In case of error it returns -1 and sets errno to one of the values below.